 The purpose of the Juan Linz Prize is to honour a prominent scholar engaged in the Decentralization, Multinational and Multiethnic Integration and Federalism Comparative Research of which Juan Linz was a master.
 The recipient presents the Juan Linz lecture or leads a special session at the IPSA World Congress of Political Science.
-The award is made on the recommendation of the Committee on Awards.
-It is supported by the Juan Linz fund.
+The award is made on the recommendation of the IPSA Committee on Organization, Procedures and Awards (COPA).
+From 2012 to 2108, the award was supported by the Juan Linz fund which was created and sponsored by the EUSKOBAROMETRO observatory of the University of the Basque Country.

 The prize is of $3,000 USD for one winner.